tjim/nevermore/README.md

 You'll also need the [peg][] package.

-Then drop the source files (nm.el, nm-dateparse.el, and company-nm.el)
+Then drop the source files (nm.el, nm-dateparse.el, and nm-company.el)
 into your load-path and place this in your .emacs or init.el file:

     (require 'nm)